focal-lab/focal-website-2/content/positions/drone-ecology-traineeship/index.md

 Both trainees will be expected to attend a paid weekend field training at Blodgett Forest Research Station the weekend of **May 25-26**.
 This training will include hands-on drone piloting, mission planning, and data management experience, as well as basic field skills including navigation and camping.

-The trainee participating in full-time summer fieldwork will start their first field hitch on June 19 and will work at least 4 hitches.
+The trainee participating in full-time summer fieldwork will start their first field hitch on June 19 and will work at least 4, likely more, hitches (see *Summer fieldwork schedule*, below).

 ## **Location**